OpenMarch/OpenMarch/README.md

 ### Onboarding
 Look at the wiki - [Onbaording for Developers](https://github.com/AlexDumo/OpenMarch/wiki/Onboarding-for-Developers)

+## OpenMarch for users and drill designers
+OpenMarch does not have any releases or production demos available.
+Users who want to try it now are welcome follow the strps to spin up a production environment, though it is missing key features a designer may need.

+Check back to (openmarch.com)[https://www.openmarch.com/] and this repository periodically for updates.
+We're looking for some development help so send your devloper friends this way!

 ## License
 OpenMarch is written under the [GPL-3.0 license](LICENSE).
 All code written for this project will forever and always